Here is a list of important Tibetan Buddhist holidays in 2024 plus other major dates in the Tibetan calendar.

 February 28, 2025: Losar (Tibetan New Year)

-Losar in 2023 falls on February 21st and will be the Year of the Water Hare, 2150 according to the Tibetan calendar.
+Losar in 2025 falls on February 28th and is the start of the Year of the Wood Snake, 2152 according to the Tibetan calendar.

-Tibetan Buddhist Holidays in 2022 and the Tibetan Nuns Project Calendar
+Keep Track with the 2024 Tibetan Nuns Project Calendar

-It is still possible to order copies of our 2022 Tibetan Nuns Project calendar.
+You can order our 2024 Tibetan Nuns Project calendar.
 It’s a great way to keep track of the Tibetan Buddhist holidays and all the special events throughout the year.
-The calendar includes the dates of the Tibetan lunar calendar, .important Tibetan holidays, and special ritual days for Tibetan Buddhist practices.
-The cost is $12 plus shipping and your purchase helps support over 800 Tibetan Buddhist nuns and 7 nunneries in India.
+The calendar has the dates of the Tibetan lunar calendar, Tibetan holidays, and special ritual days for Tibetan Buddhist practices.
+It costs $12 and your purchase helps support over 800 Tibetan Buddhist nuns and seven nunneries in India.
 Thank you for your support!